j5zhou/CSE110_Lab8/README.md

 2. Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.

+No. I would not use the unit test to test the "message" feature because the "message" features is a big feature and needs the interactions of different individual components.
+It is the feature on application/feature level.

 3. Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters

+Yes.
+I would use the unit test to test the "max message length" feature, because it is a small and individual feature.
+We just need to write a unit test and send a message that contains more than 80 characters to the server and see what the server returns.
+It is fast and won't affect others unit tests.

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?